Stacked glass payment cards with a rupee symbol, minaret silhouette, and Pakistani flag

 Supported Exchanges & Wallets in Pakistan

-KAST is the most practical first live card for Pakistani users.
-The 2-minute KYC tier means a CNIC holder can get basic spending access within minutes.
-The 2% on reward cards is straightforward, and the $0-annual-fee structure means there is no cost to testing it with freelance or remittance balances.
+KAST is the most practical first card for Pakistani users.
+The 2-minute KYC means a CNIC holder gets basic spending access fast.
+The 2% points on reward cards is simple, and $0 annual fee means no cost to test it with a freelance or remittance balance.
+For most Pakistani users, KAST is where to start.

 COCA serves the savings-plus-spending use case.
-For Pakistanis who have managed to accumulate crypto (through freelancing, P2P trading, or diaspora transfers), COCA's 6% APY on holdings creates a dollar-denominated savings account yielding more than any PKR fixed deposit while also delivering up to 8% cashback on spending.
-In a country where PKR savings lose 8% annually to depreciation, this is transformative.
+The 6% APY creates a dollar-denominated savings account yielding more than any PKR fixed deposit while delivering up to 8% cashback.
+In a country where rupee savings lose roughly 8% annually to depreciation, that combination matters.

 Not all cards listed may be available in Pakistan.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.